Code Syntax Highlighting

 Copy Button

 Every highlighted fenced block still shows the standard copy button in its top-right corner on hover.
-The text copied to the clipboard is the original source — no hljs-* spans or class names end up in the copied content.
+The text copied to the clipboard is the original source — no formatting spans end up in the copied content.

 Inline Code